-But at an estimated 100,000 extra “complications”… including heart attacks, strokes and deaths… from the drug a year and thousands of pending liability cases it’s certainly not from lack of trying.
+But with an estimated 100,000 extra “complications”… including heart attacks, strokes and deaths… from the drug a year and thousands of pending liability cases it’s certainly not from lack of “trying.”

-It’s been three years since the red flag was first raised -- and frantically started waving -- on Avandia users’ increased cardiovascular risks.
-Yet unbelievably a doctor can still, to this day, pull out his pad and write you a prescription for this poison.
+It’s been years since the red flag was first raised — and frantically started waving — on Avandia users’ increased cardiovascular risks.
+Yet unbelievably a doctor can still, to this day, pull out his pad and write you a prescription for this potential poison.

-Now a new study by Dr. David Graham, the same researcher who blew the whistle on the death drug Vioxx, has once again brought to light some numbers that will be tough for the FDA to continue to ignore.
-And that might finally help signal the death knell for this killer.
+Now a study by Dr. David Graham, the same researcher who blew the whistle on the death drug Vioxx, has once again brought to light some numbers that should be tough for the FDA to continue to ignore.
+And that might finally help signal the death knell for this potential killer.

 The FDA is finally set to review the safety risks of Avandia in a public meeting this month.
 However, don’t expect them to support Graham’s findings.
 In their scramble to stay in the good graces of Glaxo they’ve already distanced themselves from the study by forcing Graham to add a disclaimer that his conclusions were not those of the agency.

 But really, no disclaimer was necessary.
 His report clearly puts the health of the public ahead of the needs of the drug company.
-We KNOW those are not the conclusions of the FDA.
+That’s how we KNOW they are not the conclusions of the FDA.